ivresh/nis2022_repair/Views/Usage_Scenario.md

 ## Desciption

 The first component of the system is **authentication system**.
+It provides different rights for two groups of users:
+- **tower operators**
+They control the work of the towers and the telemetry work and create the statistics of the selected parameters.
+- **Tower managers**
-It provides different rights for two groups of users: _tower operators and tower managers_. _Tower operators_ control the work of the towers and the telemetry work.
-Also they create the statistics of the selected parameters. _Tower managers_ analyze statistics, create dashboards and models, include the model prediction results and visualizations in the report.
+They analyze statistics, create dashboards and models, include the model prediction results and visualizations in the report.
 Logically system can be divided in 3 main blocks:
 - **monitoring module** (where the telemetry control and management is being provided),
 - **analytical system** (where the primary analytics and visualizations arebeing done),